AI Companion Security and Privacy

 Customer retention controls and additional information

-If the output is posted to the chat, the chat message is stored in accordance with the customer’s Zoom Team Chat retention settings.
+If the output is posted to the chat, the chat message is stored in accordance with the customer’s Zoom Chat retention settings.

 Quick reply